ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/1996134.jpg)](https://osu.ppy.sh/community/forums/topics/2079419)

-[yowanecity - Genius(Yunosuke Remix)](https://osu.ppy.sh/beatmapsets/1996134#taiko) by ::Shamirin\1mzk::{ user=11325757 }\
+[yowanecity - Genius(Yunosuke Remix)](https://osu.ppy.sh/beatmapsets/1996134#taiko) by ::Shamirin_mzk::{ user=11325757 }\
 160 BPM, 2:58 | 6.79★\
 *description written by ::Boaz::{ user=13302996 }*

 All tech fans assemble!!!!
 Because this month's Project Loved nominations have everything you ever wanted.

-[Genius(Yonosuke Remix)](https://osu.ppy.sh/beatmapsets/1996134#taiko/4148533) by ::Shamirin\1mzk::{ user=11325757 }, a mapper who you may know from their extremely creative gimmick maps, is a map which you can safely call a tech player's dream come true.
+[Genius(Yonosuke Remix)](https://osu.ppy.sh/beatmapsets/1996134#taiko/4148533) by ::Shamirin_mzk::{ user=11325757 }, a mapper who you may know from their extremely creative gimmick maps, is a map which you can safely call a tech player's dream come true.
 This relatively low bpm track has a ton of variety, making room for Shamirin to channel their inner creativity.
 From 1/8 and 1/6 bursts to swing doublets and finisher sections.

 This map was also featured in the [osu!taiko World Cup 2024](/wiki/Tournaments/TWC/2024) as the Quarterfinals challenge No Mod pick!